 Where the design community meets.

-Front End Dev @ Booking.com Joined over 6 years ago
+Front End Dev @ Booking.com Joined almost 9 years ago

 If I were building 1Password, one goal would definitely be that nobody could sit down at (or steal) another user's computer and easily get the user's data from the filesystem.
 Maybe that goes beyond the basic value prop, but when you're selling a security product, it should be built with security in mind from the bottom up.
 And no, suggesting that it's the user's fault for not password-protecting their filesystem is doesn't cut it when your product is for people who can't remember passwords.